ninjaframework/ninja/ninja-core/src/site/markdown/documentation/controller.md

 </pre>

 Ninja can not only inject PathParam and Param objects.
 But also the Context.

-Even better: If there is a object Ninja does not know Ninja tries to parse that object into a Java class.
-This is done by content negotiation.
+The context is a request scoped object that holds all informations of the current request - parameters, headers and so on...

+Even better: Ninja will parse an arbitrary object given in the method.
+In the above case MyObject will be automatically parsed by Ninja.
+The way it will parsed (Json, Xml, PostForm) will be determined via the request type.

 Therefore you don't have to worry if input is for instance Xml or Json.
 You simply get a parsed object.